ISAITB/docs-tdl/source/testsuite/index.rst

     lastModified, no, A string acting as an indication of the last modification time for the test suite. documentation, no, Rich text content that provides further information on the current test suite.

-.. index:: documentation (test suite)
+.. index:: documentation (Test suite)
+.. index:: import (Test suite documentation)
+.. index:: from (Test suite documentation)
+.. index:: encoding (Test suite documentation)

 The ``documentation`` element complements the test suite's ``description`` by allowing the test suite's author to include extended rich text documentation as HTML.
 The structure of this element is as follows: